plotly/plotly.py-docs/notebooks/v4-announcement.md

 # Introducing plotly.py 4.0.0rc1
 I'm happy to announce the availability of the first release candidate of plotly.py version 4.
 This is a major release that includes many features and changes that we're really excited about.
-For installation instructions see the [Getting Started](https://plot.ly/python/next/getting-started/) page.
+For installation instructions, see the [Getting Started](https://plot.ly/python/next/getting-started/) page.
+Here are some of the highlights that will be discussed in more detail below:

+ - "offline" only (`chart-studio` package split)
+ - Plotly Express integration
+ - New figure update methods
+ - New renderers framework (or plotly.py everywhere)
+ - New default theme
+ - Consistent figure export API
+ - More flexible subplots
+ - Reduced package size (`plotly-geo` package split)
+ - `graph_objs` to `graph_objects`
+ - jupyterlab-plotly extension and JupyterLab 1.0 support
+ - How you can help

-## "offline" only
+## "offline" only (`chart-studio` package split)
 Prior versions of plotly.py contained functionality for creating figures in both "online" and "offline" modes.
 In "online" mode, figures were uploaded to the Chart Studio cloud (or on-premise) service, whereas in "offline" mode figures were rendered locally.
 This duality has been a common source of confusion for several years, and so in version 4 we are making some important changes to help clear this up.

 First, all functionality for interacting with Chart Studio has been moved from the top-level `plotly` module (e.g. `plotly.plotly.plot`) to a new top-level `chart_studio` module (e.g. `chart_studio.plotly.plot`).